Macil/DCPU-16-Assembler/README.md

 The -h/--help option can be given to show the usage instructions and list of options, and the --no-optimizations option can be given to disable all automatic optimizations while compiling.

+This assembler support writing its binaries in both little endian and big endian format.
+The assembler defaults to little endian format.
+The format may be specified with one of the -l/--little-endian or -b/--big-endian options.

 License
 -------